 Years ago, my son and I had Red Beans and Rice in New Orleans – and if you’ve had that experience, you know how the flavors of that dish can literally haunt you; you’ll think about it, taste it again in your mind, and not be satisfied until you have it again.
 Luckily, its only a food or I’d sound like some kind of crazy stalker…

-When my son was young, he once tried to undermine my authority at a school conference and said we had “no food” in the house.
-(Really, he meant junk food – he was terribly jealous of his friends with freezers full of hot pockets and pizza rolls.)
-The teacher, knowing I loved to cook, just looked him up and down and said, “Well it’s not like you’re eating beans and rice.”
-My son and I both started laughing, because that is exactly what we had the night before and were planning on having again that night; left over it’s even better than the first night.
+The teacher, knowing me and my love of cooking just looked him up and down and said, “Well it’s not like you’re eating beans and rice.”
+We both started laughing because that was exactly what we had the night before – and were planning on eating that night.
+Leftover it’s even better than the first night.

 - 4 slices bacon, chopped